-How to File Bankruptcy and Keep My House? — Claiming Bankruptcy Exemptions
+How to File Bankruptcy and Keep My House

 When you file for bankruptcy relief, you are entitled to use bankruptcy exemptions to protect the equity in some property from being used to repay your unsecured creditors.
 Bankruptcy exemptions apply to a wide variety of assets, including homes, vehicles, retirement accounts, clothing, tools of the trade, government benefits, and other personal property.

 But, how can bankruptcy exemptions help me with bankruptcy and keep my house?
 Let’s continue how you can keep your home and car when filing bankruptcy.